Presidency of Nicolás Maduro: Military authority

-Maduro has relied on the military to maintain power since he was initially elected into office.
+Maduro relied on the military to maintain power since he was initially elected into office.
 According to Luis Manuel Esculpi, a Venezuelan security analyst, "The army is Maduro's only source of authority."
 As time passed, Maduro grew more reliant on the military, showing that Maduro was losing power as described by Amherst College professor, Javier Corrales.
 Corrales explains that "From 2003 until Chavez died in 2013, the civilian wing was strong, so he did not have to fall back on the military.
 As civilians withdrew their support, Maduro was forced to resort to military force."
-The New York Times states that Maduro no longer has the oil revenue to buy loyalty for protection, instead relying on favorable exchange rates, as well as the smuggling of food and drugs, which "also generate revenue".
+The New York Times stated that Maduro no longer had the oil revenue to buy loyalty for protection, instead relying on favorable exchange rates, as well as the smuggling of food and drugs, which "also generate revenue".